-Charlotte Douglas International Airport (CLT) was established in 1935 and opened as Charlotte Municipal Airport before its name was changed to Douglas Municipal Airport, honoring former Mayor Ben Elbert Douglas, Sr. The Airport became known as Charlotte Douglas International Airport in 1982.
+Charlotte Douglas International Airport (CLT) is owned and operated by the City of Charlotte.
+Established in 1935 and opened in 1936 as Charlotte Municipal Airport, its name was later changed to Douglas Municipal Airport, honoring former Mayor Ben Elbert Douglas, Sr. The Airport became known as Charlotte Douglas International Airport in 1982.

-CLT is also a major employment center, with nearly 18,000 workers on site.
-The majority (more than 10,000) are employed by American Airlines, with nearly 8,000 additional workers employed by other airlines, tenants and businesses.
-Charlotte Douglas is also a major contributor to the region's economy, contributing nearly $12 billion in annual total economic impact, according to a report prepared by the UNCC Center for Transportation Policy Studies.
+CLT is a major employment center, with more than 20,000 workers on site.
+The majority (more than 12,000) are employed by American Airlines, with nearly 10,000 additional workers employed by other airlines, tenants, contractors, and businesses.
+Charlotte Douglas also is a major contributor to the region's economy with $24.6 billion in annual economic output, $1.3 billion in state/local taxes, 169,390 jobs for North Carolina residents and $5.7 billion in personal income, according to a report conducted by the N.C.
+Department of Transportation Division of Aviation.